Lloyd Bridges: Early life

-Bridges was born in San Leandro, California, to Harriet Evelyn (Brown) Bridges (1893–1950) and Lloyd Vernet Bridges (1887–1962), who was involved in the California hotel business and once owned a movie theater.
-His parents were both from Kansas.
+Bridges was born in San Leandro, California, to Harriet Evelyn (née Brown) Bridges (1893–1950) and Lloyd Vernet Bridges Sr. (1887–1962), who was involved in the California hotel business and once owned a movie theater.
+His parents were both from Kansas; both were of almost entirely English ancestry.
+Bridges was a direct descendant of William Bridges, who arrived in New England in 1623 aboard the ship "Little James."
 Bridges graduated from Petaluma High School in 1930.
 He then studied political science at UCLA, where he was a member of Sigma Alpha Epsilon fraternity.

 Career

 Bridges had small uncredited roles in the films Freshman Love (1936) and Dancing Feet (1936).

 Theatre

 Bridges made his Broadway debut in 1937 in a short-lived production of Shakespeare's Othello, starring Walter Huston and Brian Aherne; Bridges was in the Ensemble.

 He appeared on stage in Suzanna and the Elders (1940).
 In Hollywood he had an uncredited role in Northwest Passage (1940).

 Columbia Pictures and U.S. Coast Guard

 In 1940, Bridges joined the stock company at Columbia Pictures at $75 a week, where he played small roles in features and short subjects.

 He could be seen in The Lone Wolf Takes a Chance (1941), They Dare Not Love (1941), Doctor's Alibi (1941), Blue Clay (1941), Our Wife (1941), and I Was a Prisoner on Devil's Island (1941).
 In Here Comes Mr. Jordan (1941) Bridges is the pilot of the plane in the "heaven" scene.